nextreports/nextcharts/README.md

 * __pie__
 * __bubble__

+![alt tag](http://2.bp.blogspot.com/-ouJicYwR4D0/Uv3pAiWORgI/AAAAAAAAJDo/a6RxWpXU3QM/s1600/NextServerCharts-white.png)

 NextCharts supports dual axis definition and it allows to have a combo chart with bars and lines.

-![alt tag](http://2.bp.blogspot.com/-ouJicYwR4D0/Uv3pAiWORgI/AAAAAAAAJDo/a6RxWpXU3QM/s1600/NextServerCharts-white.png)
+As opposite to other charts libraries, tooltips are seen only on real selection of elements (and not on any position) and they are following the mouse cursor to allow for a smooth visualization.
+Other charts libraries have a fixed position for tooltips when entering the selection and user cannot move the mouse to  a position which is under the tooltip, making the interaction more clumsy.

 A small number of widgets is also contained by this library.
 This set includes alarm (status), indicator (gauge), display (value & comparison)